 Then I started to appear on some podcasts, write for other (larger) websites, and my name recognition likewise grew.

 Soon, I would go to almost any networking event and at least 1 person already knew my name and background.
-It’s weird because I don’t see myself as a guru or anything, but it is immensely helpful.
+It’s weird because I don’t see myself as a guru or anything, but it is immensely helpful to be recognized.

 It was pretty crazy, but I started doing my own networking events in the Boston area.
 I was nervous that nobody would show up.
 There is a lot of self-doubt involved with starting something like this.

-I’m naturally an introverted person, but most people are absolutely shocked when I tell them this.
+Most people are absolutely shocked when I tell them I’m an introvert.

 It’s because I’m fairly outgoing and talkative at most social events.

 Most relationships won’t sprout into anything at all, but some of them will grow into something huge. – Eric Bowlin